 English 6 - Laura Coker-Garcia - This yearlong course (24 weeks) focuses on developing a love for literature.
 English 6 will focus on literary elements and read a variety of stories, both long and short, to learn how to summarize, outline, and identify the elements of plot.
 The spring semester will examine point of view and basic poetic devices.
 Writing will focus on the paragraph and a couple of literature projects.
-With a short grammar lesson each week, students will continue writing paragraphs to work on structure, form, and style.
+With a short grammar lesson each week, students will be a transformed and students and transformed a students.

+will continue writing paragraphs to work on structure, form, and style.
 Textbooks: Vocabulary from Classical Roots Book 6, The Writing Handbook, and Number The Stars (all available at the HEP Bookstore).
 Also, purchase: The Lightening Thief (not available at HEP Bookstore).